radoslaw-grzywacz/road-signs-recognition/README.md

 # Road Signs Recognition

-This repository contains a minimal Android application written in Kotlin that uses CameraX and TensorFlow Lite 2.18 to perform real time road sign recognition.
-The application opens the camera, analyzes preview frames and runs them through a TensorFlow Lite model.
-A mock `model.tflite` file is provided in the assets folder and should be replaced with a proper trained model.
+This repository contains a minimal Android application written in Kotlin that uses CameraX and TensorFlow Lite to perform real time road sign recognition.
+The sample project currently depends on TensorFlow Lite 2.17 because the `2.18.0` artifacts are not yet published to Maven Central.
+When those artifacts become available you can update the dependency version in `app/build.gradle`.

 ## Building